On-Chip Detection of Electronuclear Transitions in the $^{155,157}$Gd Multilevel Spin System: Resonator design and experimental setup

-The resulting resonator and the sample holder is thermally anchored to the mixing chamber of a dilution refrigerator via a cold finger that centers the sample inside a large superconducting vector magnet.
+The resulting resonator and the sample holder are thermally anchored to the mixing chamber of a dilution refrigerator via a cold finger that centers the sample inside a large superconducting vector magnet.
 The temperature at the sample stage is kept at \textit{T}~$ \simeq $ 0.38~K. A schematic diagram of the full measurement setup is presented in Fig.~\ref{fig1}b.
 A long microwave (MW) pulse of 25~$\mu$s is sent by a synthesizer to probe the cavity-spin system.
 The signal is attenuated at different stages of the dilution refrigerator to reduce the thermal noise coming from room temperature.
-At the sample holder stage, the signal passes through a circulator allowing to isolate the reflected signal towards the output line.
-To excite different electro-nuclear transitions, a superconducting vector magnet is used allowing precise tuning of the in-plane field with a 0.2~G resolution.
-The reflected signal is amplified at room temperature by 35 dB in the 17-20 GHz range before being down-mixed with a lower frequency tone (LO).
-A band pass filter centered at $\omega_{RF} - \omega_{LO}$ is used before further amplification.
+At the sample holder stage, the signal passes through a circulator allowing isolation of the reflected signal towards the output line.
+To excite different electronuclear transitions, a superconducting vector magnet is used allowing precise tuning of the in-plane field with a 0.2-G resolution.
+The reflected signal is amplified at room temperature by 35 dB in the 17$-$20 GHz range before being down-mixed with a lower frequency tone (LO).
+A band-pass filter centered at $\omega_{\text{RF}} - \omega_{\text{LO}}$ is used before further amplification.
 The signal is finally recorded and digitized by a high-speed acquisition card.

-We can estimate the volume of the microwave magnetic field using COMSOL Multiphysics finite-element (FE) simulations.
+We can estimate the volume of the microwave magnetic field using COMSOL MULTIPHYSICS finite-element (FE) simulations.
 Evaluations of $H_1$ are shown in Fig.~\ref{fig2}a for a cut through the center of the $\Omega$-shaped termination and at the chip surface (Fig.~\ref{fig2}b).
-Using the full chip geometry, one can identify the volume $V_m$ containing $H_1$-field ranging from the maximum value $H_1^{max}$ near the surface to a certain threshold $H_{th}$ as shown in Fig.~\ref{fig2}c as function of $H_{th}/H_1^{max}$.
-Following the definition of a mode volume~\cite{AGRAWAL201327,ansyslumerical}, $(\int H_1^2 dV)^2/\int H_1^4 dV$, one can get an approximate value using the equation:
+Using the full chip geometry, one can identify the volume $V_m$ containing $H_1$ field ranging from the maximum value $H_1^{max}$ near the surface to a certain threshold $H_{th}$ as shown in Fig.~\ref{fig2}c as function of $H_{th}/H_1^{max}$.
+Following the definition of a mode volume~\cite{AGRAWAL201327,ansyslumerical}, $(\int H_1^2 dV)^2/\int H_1^4 dV$, one can get an approximate value using the equation

-where $V_{sample}$ and $V_{cavity}$ are the sample and full chip volumes respectively.
+where $V_{sample}$ and $V_{cavity}$ are the sample and full chip volumes, respectively.
 One obtains a mode volume of about 1100 $\mu$m$^3$, similar to the value at $H_{th}/H_1^{max} = 0.3$.
-Further away from this threshold, the magnetic energy density drops to $\sim5$\% of that near the $\Omega$-loop.
+Further away from this threshold, the magnetic energy density drops to approximately 5\% of that near the $\Omega$~loop.